mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/flirt.rst

 FLIRT parameters can be found in “<project_identifier>_<input-datatype>_bet_input.json” (see :numref:`BET_input_data_types` for a list of available input data types).
 This file contains the inputs described in the nipype python extension manual for `FSL BET
 <https://nipype.readthedocs.io/en/0.12.1/interfaces/generated/nipype.interfaces.fsl.preprocess.html#flirt>`__.
-The available parameters are provided in :numref:`flirt_json_table`.
+The available parameters are
+provided in :numref:`flirt_json_table`.

 .. _flirt_json_table:

-.. list-table:: Available Keys in the bet control JSON file.
+.. list-table:: Available Keys in the FLIRT JSON control file.
    :widths: 30 15 15 40
    :header-rows: 1